Supporting information

 Your Annual Benefit Statement may also contain a forecast of your State Pension, based on the latest information that we hold.
 This is provided by The Pension Service, which is part of the Department for Work and Pensions (DWP).
 If there is no state benefit information this may be for one of the following reasons:

-• DWP have been unable to provide the information (this may be because the NI number we hold for you is incorrect); or
+• DWP have been unable to provide the information (this may be because the National Insurance number we hold for you is incorrect); or

 • You have instructed us not to collect the information; or